marcoverpas/PhD_Lectures_Macerata_2025/README.md

 $$
 \Delta L_d = FIN_i - FIN_f = w \cdot N_d - \left[ C_s - r_l \cdot L_d - (\Pi - AF) \right] \quad \text{(C.3)}
 $$

+Incidentally, equation (`C.3`) illustrates why adding additional loans to finance the purchase of investment goods is of secondary importance, as it would increase both $`FIN_i`$ and $`FIN_f`$ by the same amount, leaving their difference unchanged.

 Notice that firms' total profit is defined residually as: